TomfromBerlin/bashrc/README.md

 Despite the human-readable format, configuring the prompt remains a small challenge.

 Which colors already have been "transformed" into human-readable format you can learn while studying the file [~/.shellcfg/colors](/.shellcfg/colors).
 In case you want to have more colors invoke `allcolors` in a terminal.
 This will show you a lot of color codes and how they will look like.
 You can then add the desired color codes to the [~/.shellcfg/colors](/.shellcfg/colors) file using the following format: `<unique color name>=<'color code'>` (the quotation marks are required) and you're good to go.
 In order to use that human-readable format, colors must be indicated in the prompt configuration as follows: `\[${COLORNAME}\]`.
 The specified color remains valid until another color is specified or reset with `\[${NC}\]`.
-Theoretically, up to [256 colors](https://misc.flogisoft.com/bash/tip_colors_and_formatting) can be used, but I recommend to limit yourself to the colors that `allcolors` outputs, since these are surely supported in the respective terminal.
+Theoretically, up to [256 colors](https://misc.flogisoft.com/bash/tip_colors_and_formatting) can be used, but I recommend to limit yourself to the colors that `allcolors` outputs unless you want everything brightly colored.

 ## Modifying